emissary-ingress/emissary/reference/filter-reference.md

     secret:                "string"          # required (unless secretName is set)
     secretName:            "string"          # required (unless secret is set)
     secretNamespace:       "string"          # optional; default is the same namespace as the Filter
+    useSessionCookies:                       # optional; default is { value: false }
+      value: bool                              # optional: default is true
+      ifRequestHeader:                         # optional; default to apply "useSessionCookies.value" to all requests
+        name: "string"                           # required
+        negate: bool                             # optional; default is false
+        # It is invalid to specify both "value" and "valueRegex".
+        value: "string"                          # optional; default is any non-empty string
+        valueRegex: "regex-string"               # optional; default is any non-empty string

     # HTTP client settings for talking with the identity provider
     insecureTLS:           bool              # optional; default is false